sarum9in/DEPRECATED_bunsan_bacs_single_problem/sphinx/source/problem_formats/simple0.rst

 ------------

 "simple0" format is the similar to bacs legacy problem format.
-It uses ini files to configure problem.
+It uses :doc:`../ini` files to configure problem.

 Specifications
 --------------